Asal dan alasan untuk merayakan Karneval

-Merayakan Karneval
+Celebrating Karneval

 Karneval also known as the Fifth Season of the Year annually starts on November 11 at exactly 11.11 am.
 It is said that the number 11 is of significance for Karneval since it is viewed as a nĂ€rrische Zahl (crazy number) that represents the craziness during the Karneval celebration â a time when people dress up, eat, drink, and celebrate boisterously.

-The sequence of events begins with the Weiberfastnacht or Altweiberfasching (Womenâs Carnival) on a Kamis.
+The sequence of events begins with the Weiberfastnacht or Altweiberfasching (Womenâs Carnival) on a Thursday.
 On this day women dress up and cut ties worn by men as a symbol of women having taken over.
 In turn men who become âvictimsâ of the women, they receive a kiss on the cheek as a present.

-The Senin after Womenâs Carnival is called Rosenmontag (Rose Senin) and 11.11 am on that day represents the summit of the Karneval season.
+The Monday after Womenâs Carnival is called Rosenmontag (Rose Monday) and 11.11 am on that day represents the summit of the Karneval season.
 Rosenmontag is best known for the parades that are being held all over the country where people fill the streets dressed up as everything you can and maybe cannot imagine from witches and magicians to Napoleon lookalikes.
 Napoleon costumes are common since the first organized Karneval parade was held in 1823 in Cologne after the defeat of Napoleon who prior had banned the Karneval celebrations during his reign in Europe.

 However, despite being celebrated less than in other countries Faschingsdienstag has its own particular interesting aspects.
 Especially in the southern regions of Germany, the calmer Faschingsdienstag is reserved for Guggenmusik.
 Guggenmusik is a special music parade that was first documented in 1906 in Basel, Switzerland and was adopted by some regions in Germany beginning in the 1950s.
 Typical for this particular parade are the loud and wild noise the musicians make and the often frightening costumes and masks they wear.

 In the Rhineland area, which is probably most famous for Karneval in Germany, on the evening of Faschingsdienstag traditionally people burn the Nubbel.
 Nubbel is a man-sized straw puppet which hangs above the entrance of many pubs and represents all the small sins and misdeeds people do during the during the Karneval season.
 With the burning of the Nubbel, all the mischief of the weeks leading to it is erased and forgotten.
-Thus, on the following day, the Aschermittwoch (Ash Rabu), the âcrazy seasonâ can end and the time of repentance and fasting towards Easter can begin.
+Thus, on the following day, the Aschermittwoch (Ash Wednesday), the âcrazy seasonâ can end and the time of repentance and fasting towards Easter can begin.

 DĂŒsseldorf